maizzle/maizzle.com/content/docs/cli.md

 maizzle build --config /path/to/custom-config.js
 ```

+The Environment config will be computed based exclusively on the contents of the specified file, there will be no merging with `config.js`.

-Specifying a config file path takes precedence over the `[env]` argument.
+Also, specifying a config file path takes precedence over the `[env]` argument.

-So for example the `custom-config.js` file will be used even if `production` is passed:
+In this example, `custom-config.js` will be used even if `production` is passed:

 ```sh
 maizzle build production --config /path/to/custom-config.js